Barracuda09/SATPI/README.md

 Usage
 -----

-for help on options:  satpi --help
+for help on options:
+    ./satpi --help

-For normal use just run:  satpi
+For normal use just run:
+    ./satpi   (!!Note you should have the appropriate privilege to open tcp/udp port 554!!)